vvr-hub/ExamplePytestProject/readme.md

 ```

 **NOTE:** The demo and staging environments do not exist.
 To demonstrate the project's capability to switch between
 different test environments, these imaginary environments are used.
-If we point to these environments, all tests
+If we point to these environments, all API tests
 fail, except for the mocked endpoints.
+(The websockets tests still pass.)

 ### 6️⃣ View Test Reports for results and metrics using Allure